mongodb/docs/source/core/replication.rst

 "majority"``" option for :dbcommand:`getLastError`, write operations to a replica set will return only after writes have been replicated to a majority of the members of the set.
-At the :option:`mongo` shell, use the following command to ensure that writes have propagated to a majority of the nodes in the cluster:
+At the :program:`mongo` shell, use the following command to ensure that writes have propagated to a majority of the nodes in the cluster:

 .. code-block:: javascript